FranciscoDNConceicao/WholesalerProvisioningSystem/README.md

 The reservation process is synchronous, where the server responds to a customer's request for reservation with information on whether the reservation was successful or not, along with a unique reservation number associated with the household and modality.
 The activation, deactivation, and termination processes are asynchronous.
 When an external operator wishes to activate, deactivate, or terminate a fiber line, they send a request to the server, which is executed asynchronously.
 The client receives notifications through a message subscription system, to which they need to subscribe beforehand.

-The server-side procedures should be implemented as remote procedures in a client/server pattern.
+The server-side procedures  be implemented as remote procedures in a client/server pattern.
 The following remote procedures need to be implemented with their specifications, along with handling of asynchronous messages:

     RESERVATION:
         The client sends the modality and the household for which they want to make the reservation.